Social Well-being

 Purposeful living seemed to involve time with others including time with grandchildren and family, caregiving of spouse or others, volunteering and participating in church.
 A few individuals in the focus groups expressed enjoying activities on their own such as shopping, cooking or watching television.

-Similar to key informants, several focus group participants expressed concern that there are many older adults who are isolated either by choice or circumstance and that it is difficult to reach these people or get information to them.33
+Like key informants, several focus group participants expressed concern that there are many older adults who are isolated either by choice or circumstance and that it is difficult to reach these people or get information to them.45

 What is Available or Being Done?